Study: Significant Link Found between Asbestos and Strokes, Heart DiseaseResearch & Clinical Trials

 The study further stated that the duration of asbestos exposure was statistically significant for IHD.

 Authors of the report include Anne-Helen Harding, Andrew Darnton and John Osman.
-Within the official conclusion of the report, they stated that the results demonstrates occupational asbestos exposure was associated with the development of strokes and heart diseases deaths in the cases of workers included in the study.
+Within the official conclusion of the report, they stated that the results demonstrate occupational asbestos exposure was associated with the development of strokes and heart diseases deaths in the cases of workers included in the study.